 - Valuable property such as your house

 - Wind direction

 - Escape routes

 If the branches or trunk are already leaning to one side, cutting so that the tree falls to that side is easier since you are working with gravity, not against it.
 Rocks or logs where your tree can come to rest are also helpful.

-5. Create Your Notch
+Step 5.
+Create Your Notch

 Notch cuts are the types of cuts loggers use when they want complete control over the direction of the felled tree.
 There are three types of notch cuts: Humboldt notch cuts, open-faced notch cuts, and conventional notch cuts.
-They differ slightly in terms of their angles, cut order, and specific qualities.
+They differ slightly in angles, cut order, and specific qualities.
 For example, conventional notch cuts are the fastest, while Humboldt notch cuts are best for inclines and getting the most usable wood out of a tree.